 Paper cups and other paper liquid-holding containers have plastic linings and thus cannot be recycled.
 Reduce your paper cup usage by purchasing coffee in a travel mug.
 Most coffee shops will let you bring your own cup for them to fill—some even offer discounts for doing so!
 If you prefer to make your own coffee, use reusable k-cups, reusable coffee filters, or a French press, and remember to compost your coffee grounds!

 Recycling keeps materials out of the landfill by repurposing used materials into new products that can be used again.
 By recycling right, you are keeping material out of the landfill, and also reducing contamination in the recycling stream.
-Check out our Mini-Disposal Guide to learn what can and can’t go in your recycling bin, as well as how to recycle materials that can’t be placed in your curbside bin.
+Check out the Mini-Disposal Guide to learn what can and can’t go in your recycling bin and the A-Z Guide to see how to recycle materials that can’t be placed in your curbside bin.